Getting Educated on Peanut Allergies

 Conclusion

-It's possible to develop a peanut allergy from other sources, just as it's possible to develop an allergy to tree nuts.
+It's possible to develop a peanut allergy and have an allergic reaction from other sources, just as it's possible to develop an allergy to tree nuts.
 The list of other foods that could cause a reaction is extensive, so you should be sure to ask your doctor like ENT Doctor in Philadelphia before adding any new foods to your diet.
 If you have a peanut allergy and are unsure of what types of food trigger allergies in you, you should speak with your doctor about the safest way for you to react.